FHSLTW/gno/docs/resources/gnoland-whitepaper.md

  * Jesus was crucified for protesting the tax system as well as protecting chilren against the hypocracy of the priests in Jerusalem at the time.

- * Fauci should be in jail for illegaly aiding in the development of the Covid19 virus and lying to the US Congress about it under oath.

  * The Federal Reserve was unconstitutionally ratified in order to debase the people's money from the underlying gold and silver.